chojuninengu/learning-java-from-scratch/README.md

 # LEARNING JAVA DAILY
-## This will show you a day by day task that i used to lean
+## This will show you a day by day task that i used to learn java